 What Mac's New OS Means for Marketers: A Breakdown of High Sierra

-Apple recently released High Sierra, a new operating system for Macs users that brings sweeping changes.
-New image editing capabilities, a new file structure that allows for much faster access to your files, and big changes to Safari like increased speed and a privacy protecting feature that stops advertisers from tracking your movements across the web.
+Apple recently released High Sierra, a new operating system for Macs users that brings some major changes: New image editing capabilities, a new file structure that allows for much faster access to your files, and big changes to Safari like increased speed and a privacy protecting feature that stops advertisers from tracking your movements across the web.

 Did you catch that last note?
 Because it's a huge deal for anyone running ads online.